-All students are encouraged to register online.
+All students are required to register online.
 Students who do not have online access can come to the admissions office for assistance.
-Students can see the IT Department for assistance with username and password help.
 All students will be required to pay a registration fee of \$25.00 regardless of how many credits the student registers for in that semester.
 This fee will be assessed each semester.

 - 1. Each student, with the assistance and approval of an advisor, prepares a schedule of classes. - a.
 Advisors are assigned based on the degree program in which the student is enrolled. - 2.
 After reviewing the program of study with his/her advisor, the student enrolls in the appropriate classes in the online Student Information System. - 3.
 Each student will email their advisors a request for approval through the online registration on Student Information System.
 Once the advisor approves the schedule, the student will print a copy of his/her class schedule.
 If the student has registered for online course(s), they are required to attend the Student Information System training for that course.
-Student Information System training dates will be announced on registration day. - 4.
-The student will then take their schedule to the security office to obtain a student identification card.
+Student Information System training dates will be announced on registration day. - The student will then take their schedule to the security office to obtain a student identification card.
 Students will be required to present the class schedule and student identification card to the bookstore to receive textbooks.